sagirk/long-engineer/README.md

 **Notes**

-1. Next step is to rebuild the app function-by-function until eventually I'm able to rebuild the entire app from memory.
+1. Next step is to rebuild the app function-by-function until eventually I'm able to rebuild the entire app from just looking at the application specifications document.